developepper/capsaicin/docs/cli.md

 - record a human approval decision
 - move the epic to `approved`
 - materialize implementation tickets and ticket docs under `docs/tickets/`
+- make the approved epic ready for UI-driven continuation into the implementation loop via the materialized ticket queue
 - respect `--force` when existing materialized docs were edited manually

 ### `capsaicin plan materialize`